1. About co-codamol for adults

 If you take 1 or 2 extra tablets of co-codamol by accident on a single occasion, it's unlikely to be harmful.
 If this happens, wait at least 24 hours before you take any more.

-Urgent advice: Call 999 if you've taken too much co-codamol and you're finding it difficult to breathe
+- you take too much co-codamol and are finding it difficult to breathe

 If you need to go to hospital, take the co-codamol packet or leaflet inside it plus any remaining medicine with you.